yaleqc/github-basics/part3-make_a_new_branch/README.md

 When starting a fresh feature, first [make sure your master branch is up to date](https://github.com/yaleqc/github-basics), then create your new branch!
 To learn how to actually change the code and add the changes to your branch, see the next section.

+## Challenge 2:

+Create a branch with your last name titled `lastname-first-branch` and go into it.
+Use `git branch` to check.

 [Next: Make changes to the code locally](../part4-changing_the_code)